hey friend,

 As my girls got older (and MUCH taller), their stuff got bigger.
 There just isn’t enough room in their cubbies anymore so things trickle out into the laundry side of the room.

-WE STILL HAVE LAUNDRY TO DO …
+WE STILL HAVE LAUNDRY TO DO

-On top of the fact that we have shoes all over the floor and stuff everywhere, we also need to do laundry in this room!
+On top of the fact that we have shoes all over the floor and stuff everywhere, we also need to do laundry in this room.

-With four people (and a dirty dog), we constantly have a stream of laundry going.
-There are piles to be folded plus many of our clothes need to be airdried, so there’s always at least one or two drying racks set up and full of clothes.
+There are piles to be folded, plus most of our clothes need to be airdried, so there’s always at least one or two drying racks set up and full of clothes.

-Psst … I took these photos on a non-laundry day so this room is actually cleaner than normal.
+Psst … I took these photos on a non-laundry day, so this room is actually cleaner than normal.
 Hard to believe!

-THE REAL ISSUE …
+THE ‘REAL’ ISSUE

-Here’s the reality … it isn’t the fact that we have dirty and clean in the same room that is an issue for me.
 It’s the fact that we don’t have enough space for all of our stuff to fit nicely into this combined mud/laundry room.

 This chaos is VERY evident in the way our mudroom/laundry room looks ALL.
 THE.
 TIME.

 As much as I’m excited to plan out the most perfect (separated) mudroom and laundry room for our next home, it also makes me incredibly sad because I know our future home won’t have our current chaos.
-The girls will be older and out of the house.
-I might actually miss the shoes littering the floor and the backpacks spilling out into the laundry side of the room. *Gasp* Did I really say that?!

-If you want to dive really deep when it comes to thinking about the perfect floor plan for YOUR family, I invite you to download my *FREE* Floor Plan Creation Questionnaire.
-This guided worksheet includes 25 questions that will help you truly consider your family’s needs (both current and future) so that you end up with a home layout that is designed perfectly for YOUR family :).
+This guided questionnaire includes over 20 questions that will help you truly consider your family’s needs (both current and future) so that you end up with a home layout that is designed perfectly for YOUR family :).

 1. Christine says: